Cat4848/tic-tac-toe/README.md

 - [start-app](http://localhost:4000/) in your browser
 - enjoy playing 😀

+## Testing the application

+I built test for both frontend and backend

+- run frontend tests: from the **client** directory run `npm run test`;
+- run backend test: from the **server** directory run `npm run test`.

 ## Things that I would do if I had more time

 - players' option to add their own name;
-- before a new game starts the option for the players to chose if they want to use X or O;
+- before a new game starts the option for the players to chose if they want to use **X** or **O**;
-- players to chose which one begins first on a new game
+- players to chose which one begins first on a new game;
-- a more sophisticated way to keep track of who won; at the moment when a player wins, I use a ternary operator to establish the winner;
-- now we only have 2 players: Nick and Catalin; if we would have more players in the database, I will ask the players to select who they are from the list of all players.
-When I know who will play, I create an array with just those 2 players and use the same `moveNo % 2` logic to circulate between the players's turns;
+- now we only have 2 players: **Nick** and **Catalin**; if we would have more players in the database, I will ask the players to select who they are from the list of all players.
+When I know who will play, I create an array with just those 2 players and use the same `moveNo % 2` logic to circulate between the players's turns.

 ### Testing

 - mock the `PlayersTable` service so that I won't interact with the database directly;
+- more testing on the diagonal extraction (i.e. on a 5x5 board and combine left to right and right to left diagonal extraction logic).

 ### Bugs

-- after a win, there are 1.5 seconds until time delay until the board gets reinitialized.
-If you fill the board on two side-by-side rows or columns, one will win and the other one will be one move behind from winning.
-If you click on the remaining square, both players will win.
+- after a player wins, there's a short 1.5-second delay before the board resets.
+If both players are about to win at the same time—like filling two rows or columns side by side—only one will be recognized first.
+But if you manage to click the last square in that small window of time, both players can win together!

-- more testing on the diagonal extraction (i.e. on a 5x5 board and combine left to right and right to left diagonal extraction logic);

 ### Development

 - a shared types package between frontend and backend to enhance DRY code;
-- loading state for async operations like fetch users or post user's score;
+- loading UI spinner for async operations like fetch users or post user's score;

-## Things to write about in the README.md file

-- that there are tests and how to run them
+- right now, every time someone clicks on a square to place an **X** or **O**, I check if there's a winner.
+But this could be improved!
+Since it's impossible for anyone to win before making at least `boardSize - 1` moves, I could wait until then to start checking.
+That way, I avoid calling the more expensive `isWinner` function when there's no chance of a win yet.